-Can changing just one word of your message get that message across faster?
-I think so…
+(Originally published April 2017) Can changing just one word of your message get that message across faster when writing at work?
+I think so.
+Here’s why…

-Here’s a perfect example of the power of changing just one word: Most people driving down the freeway at 65 miles per hour are going to see that sign and mentally think to themselves, “Yep, they are.”
+Here’s a perfect example of the power of changing just one word: Most people driving down the freeway at 65 miles per hour are going to see that sign and mentally think to themselves, “Yep, they are.
+My trees are safe.”
 Because we humans assume all is well and good in our world until someone tells us otherwise.

-What if the banner read “Are your trees dangerous?” instead?
+But, what if the banner read “Are your trees dangerous?” instead?
 That would get people to stop and think.
-I don’t mean literally stop while driving down the road, but to mentally stop and ask themselves, “Are my trees dangerous?
+I don’t mean literally stop while driving down the freeway, but to mentally stop and ask themselves, “Are my trees dangerous?
 Let me think about that.
 There’s the one fir tree that’s leaning precariously over the garage.
 Hmmmmm….
 Maybe I should call that tree place.”

 The word you change depends on the result you want